Summer and Fall Season Fellowships

 Deadlines: December 1 (internal, Grand Valley) and Mid-January (external)

 Each year, through the James C. Gaither Junior Fellows program, the Carnegie Endowment for International Peace offers approximately 12 one-year fellowships to uniquely qualified graduating seniors and individuals who have graduated during the past academic year.
 They are selected from a pool of nominees nominated by several hundred participating universities and colleges.
 James C. Gaither Junior Fellows work as research assistants to Carnegie’s senior scholars.
-Please see your school’s nominating official to learn more about the college application process.
+See the Gaither FAQ for eligibility requirements and application process.